 We issued the \$5.2 million Convertible Note to PAR on September 28, 2010.
 Our shareholders authorized conversion of the Convertible Note at the January 11, 2011 annual shareholders' meeting.
-Following the meeting, PAR surrendered the Convertible Note for conversion and we issued 1,982,099 shares of our restricted common stock to PAR.
+Following the meeting, PAR surrendered the Convertible Note for conversion and we issued 1,982,099 unregistered shares of our common stock to PAR.
 From issuance until conversion, the Convertible Note accrued interest at a rate of 10% per annum.
-During the three and six months ended February 28, 2011, we accrued approximately \$60,700 and \$151,700 of interest on the Convertible Note, respectively.
-The number of restricted shares issued was based on the outstanding balance of approximately \$5.35 million (principal and accrued interest) divided by a conversion rate of \$2.70.
+During the three and nine months ended May 31, 2011, we accrued approximately \$60,700 and \$151,700 of interest on the Convertible Note, respectively.
+The number of unregistered shares issued was based on the outstanding balance of approximately \$5.35 million (principal and accrued interest) divided by a conversion rate of \$2.70.